Mikaela/mikaela.github.io/pages/irc/irc.markdown

     * [ZNC 1.6.0 & SSL certificate verification]({% post_url 2015-02-24-znc160-ssl %})
     * [My config]({% post_url 2015-04-01-my-znc-config %})
     * [Installing ZNC on Ubuntu using PPA]({% post_url 2015-05-10-znc-ubuntu %})

-* * * * *

-**My policy on joining personal channels**.

-*If you have no idea what this section means, this most likely doesn't concern you.
-(Hint: For example `##nickname` channels at freenode.)*

-I often feel that personal channels are useless and not so good invention, but they might have some uses like commit spam or spamming some RSS feeds.

-My current policy on joining them is joining channels of those people who join mine and are preferably voiced or higher, but I reserve the right to not do that or leave the channel at any time without specifying reason.